Medeirosseth/pizza-urge/README.md

 * _Jquery_
 * _Github_

-## Description
+## Description:memo:

-_{Pizza landing page used to demonstrate understanding of constuctors and prototypes by "ordering" diffrent sizes and toppings returning the sum of corresponding totals}_
+_Pizza landing page used to demonstrate understanding of constuctors and prototypes by "ordering" diffrent sizes and toppings returning the sum of corresponding totals_

 ## Setup/Installation Requirements :open_file_folder: